Title: Finding Audrey

 Without a doubt, Sophie Kinsella is one of my favourite authors.
 I love her quick wit and refreshing humour.
 Her stories, particularly the Shopaholic series, are feel-good books, often with ditzy, female protagonists.
 Perfect novels for a summer read.

 This is why I was surprised to discover that she had delved into the Young Adult genre.
 Based on her previous novels, I assumed this would simply be another funny, romantic story told with much younger leader characters.

 Finding Audrey was much more than that.

-It’s a story told through the eyes of Audrey, a quiet teenager suffering with Social Anxiety Disorder.
+It’s a story told through the eyes of Audrey, a quiet teenager suffering from Social Anxiety Disorder.
 We work with her through her journey as she tries to overcome her fears and be “normal” once more.

-We are introduced to her family who are actually lovely albeit quirky in some ways.
+We are introduced to her family who is actually lovely albeit quirky in some ways.
 I loved the fact that they were neither perfect nor so overboard with eccentricities that the characters would become unrealistic.
 I was impressed that despite how chaotic things could get at home, one constant emotion I drew from them, was their protective love for Audrey.

 Audrey’s quest for normal highlighted an important life lesson to me, life isn’t a straight line graph heading straight up with no obstacles.
 It’s more akin to a jagged graph with ups and downs along the way.
 However, as long as the general direction is up, then we are making progress and that’s alright.

-I did feel the manner in which some issues were resolved near the end was a bit wishy-washy, but the story all came together and this is a book I will definitely recommend for summer.
+I did feel the manner in which some issues were resolved near the end was a bit feeble, but the story all came together and this is a book I will definitely recommend for summer.